sf-wdi-19-20/staging-modules/w2_d3_1_modeling_oop/README.md

 #Object Oriented Programming

 ##Objectives

 Students will be able to...

-* Summarize key tenents of the Object Oriented Programming paradigm
+* Summarize key tenants of the Object Oriented Programming paradigm
 * Model real-world data and relationships with JavaScript objects
 * Justify choices of which methods and attributes to include; and whether to put them on a constructor, a prototype, or a single object

 ##Programming Paradigms

 So far, we've been working with **procedural programming**, putting blocks of code in functions (aka procedures) that we call at various points in the program.

 ```